Classrooms are available for theory learning and group exercises (close to training laboratories when practice activities are included).

 Is this course for you?

-This course has been specifically developed for healthcare technician who operate, maintain, monitor and repair water distribution systems and associated equipment and who have specific roles and responsibilities in relation to water systems.
+This course is for healthcare technicians who operate, maintain, monitor and repair water distribution systems and associated equipment and who have specific roles and responsibilities in relation to water systems.

-The course will also be appropriate for non-healthcare technicians who may be involved in delivering engineering maintenance, repair and monitoring of water systems in healthcare premises under contractual arrangements who need to have an in- depth understanding of water hygiene and safety as it relates to healthcare.
+The course is also appropriate for non-healthcare technicians who are involved in delivering engineering maintenance, repair and monitoring of water systems in healthcare premises under contractual arrangements, who need to have an in- depth understanding of water hygiene and safety in healthcare.

 - State the requirements of legislation and regulations for water distribution systems.